 Tangipohoa Parish government preparing for Hurricane Francine

 TANGIPAHOA - With Hurricane Francine moving eastward, Tangipahoa Parish could catch the brunt of it.
 Parish President Robby Miller says he is expecting heavy winds and rain.
-Tangipahoa received major damage during Hurricane Ida back in 2021, leaving people wondering how will preparation be different.
+Tangipahoa received major damage during Hurricane Ida in 2021, leaving people wondering how preparation will be different.

 "It's getting more and more serious for us in Tangipahoa Parish each update," Miller said.

-"In the event that our citizens need something, we're answering the phone, we have the necessary resources to respond appropriately," Miller said.
+"In the event that our citizens need something, we're answering the phone, we have the necessary resources to respond appropriately," said Miller.

 Designated equipment will be stationed throughout the parish in case of road closures.